 By default, AnswerDock will look into all your available datasets in order to guess which dataset you are referring to in your search or question.
 The number of datasets available will show inside the datasets icon on the left of the search box.
 You can specify a specific dataset to analyze using the side menu

-The search settings menu has three different settings :
+The search settings menu can be accessed from the right side of the search box.
+It has 4 different settings :

 1- Highlight keywords while typing: This is ON by default.
 AnswerDock will try to understand each keyword and highlight it as soon as you type it.